-The authorities of management bodies in making risk management decisions are set forth in the Articles of Association of NCC:
+The authorities of management bodies in making risk management decisions are set forth in NCC Articles of Association:

-- The Supervisory Board is in charge for setting general risk management principles, and it controls their implementation, it also approves Clearing Rules and the criteria for temporarily excess cash allocation. - The Management Board is in charge for approving the internal documents created to further promotion of the general risk management principles, it approves static risk parameters and limits for the allocation of temporarily excess cash; - The Chairman of the Management Board makes operational risk management decisions.
+- The Supervisory Board is in charge for setting general risk management principles, and it controls their implementation, it also approves Clearing Rules, The criteria for temporarily excess cash allocation, Business Continuity Policy and Recovery & Resolution Plan. - The Management Board is in charge for approving the internal documents created to further promotion of the general risk management principles, it approves static risk parameters and limits for the allocation of temporarily excess cash along with the Standard Operating Procedures for emergency

+- activities, Emergency reporting procedures, ; - The Chairman of the Management Board makes operational risk management decisions.

-In the internal documents, risk tolerance examined when determining the is principles investment portfolio for formation, including the selection of counterparties and instruments in course of allocation of temporarily excess cash of and when formulating NCC, approaches to evaluation of reliability of the counterparties and CMs (for example, by means of the internal rating system).
-In addition, NCC as a qualified CCP strictly complies with CBR's requirements on credit institutions-CCPs' operations as regards limiting the risks assumed in course of clearing activities and banking operations.
+In the internal documents, risk tolerance is examined when determining the principles portfolio for investment formation, including the selection of counterparties and instruments in course of allocation of temporarily excess cash NCC, and when formulating approaches to evaluation of reliability of the counterparties and CMs (for example, by means of the internal rating system).

+In addition, NCC as a qualified CCP strictly complies with CBR's requirements on non-banking credit institutions-CCPs' operations as regards limiting the risks assumed in course of clearing activities and banking operations.

-The Supervisory Board not only approves the documents determining the major risk management principles, but also oversees the arrangement of the risk framework management of NCC, including evaluation of efficiency of the risk management framework.
-To this end, the Supervisory Board, and, with a areater level of detail, the Risk Committee of the Supervisory Board, receives and assesses periodical reports containing relevant risk analysis.
+The Supervisory Board not only approves the documents determining the major risk management principles, but also oversees the arrangement of the risk management framework of including evaluation of efficiency of the risk management framework.
+To this end, the Supervisory Board, and, with a level of detail, the areater Committee of the Supervisory Board, receives periodical reports containing relevant risk analysis.